snowplow/snowplow/5-analytics/looker-analytics/README.md

 * Blog post on [why Looker works so well with Snowplow] [looker-intro-post]
 * Recipes for analytics using Looker *(coming soon)*

 ## Copyright and license

-looker-analytics is copyright 2012-2013 Snowplow Analytics Ltd.
+Looker Metadata Model for Snowplow is copyright 2012-2013 Snowplow Analytics Ltd.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.